LeoFuso/argo/README.md

 of the same functionality.
 Any resemblence is not a coincidence.
 I've used David's plugin as a starting point, and copy some of its functionality **as is**.
-David, and the community surrouding their plugin, did a wonderful job, and I am most definitely a user of David's plugin.
+David, and the community surrouding their plugin, did a wonderful job, and I'm most definitely a user of David's plugin.
 If you're in doubt about which plugin to use, use David's, since it is the most battle tested, at least for now!